vradchenko/PowerShell-SentinelOne/README.md

 #### Examples
 `Get-S1SitePolicy -APITokenName MyKey1 -SiteId 987654321123456789`

-`Get-S1Agents -APITokenName MyKey1 -ResultSize 250 ComputerNameContains DESKTOP | Get-S1SitePolicy` This will get policy settings for all sites where all agents from the first cmdlet are located.
+`Get-S1Agents -APITokenName MyKey1 -ResultSize 250 -ComputerNameContains DESKTOP | Get-S1SitePolicy` This will get policy settings for all sites where all agents from the first cmdlet are located.

 `Get-S1Agents -APITokenName MyKey1 -ResultSize All | Get-S1SitePolicy | Select-Object mitigationMode` This will show mitigationMode settings from all policies applies to all agents.
 #### Output